 Take advantage of the excellent toll-free roads and ample parking by renting a car in Canberra with DriveNow.
 With access to a Canberra car rental or campervan, you can experience Australia’s capital in style and comfort, and most importantly at your own pace.
 Only the roundabouts will you slow you down in this city – one per every 1,000 Canberrans, according to a 2016 report!

 Hopefully you’ll also have time to check out some of the great aspects of the nation’s capital.
 Get in touch with the country’s past by visiting the breathtaking Australian War Memorial, drive to the National Gallery of Australia, or take in the scenic landscapes along Tidbinbilla road on your way to the Canberra Deep Space Communication Complex in Fyshwick.
 Canberra is also just a few hours from the snow.

 You can take the headache out of finding a great deal on car rental in Canberra by using DriveNow’s simple online comparison tool, all at no cost to you.

 Over the past 10-plus years, we’ve developed strong relationships with some of the biggest suppliers in the world, including Europcar, Budget, Thrifty, Avis, and Hertz, to bring you the latest deals on cheap Canberra hire cars.
 We present deep rental car listings, affording you the opportunity to easily compare and contrast vehicles, and identify the best hire car for your travel needs.
-Enjoy the convenience of being able to search listings from Canberra’s city depots as well as browsing deals on car hire in Canberra Airport.
+Enjoy the convenience of being able to search listings from Canberra’s city branches all in one place.

 Your own vehicle gives you the freedom to explore the city at your own pace, regardless of how or why you’re in Canberra.
 Perhaps you’re travelling for business and need to bounce from location to location for meetings.